bamtron5/react-native-auth-demo/README.md

 3) `react-native run-ios`
 4) Login with user and password

-You should be taken to page that displays your email and says you are logged in.
-This run with a 2 days refresh token and a 15 min access token.
-Api's are guarded by roles determined from the jwt which are verified in middleware prior to the API Mount.
+You should be taken to a page that displays your email and says you are logged in.
+This runs with a 2 day refresh token and a 15 min access token.
+Which is provisioned by a signed cookie served over proxy as http only and secure (https) in production.
+Api's are guarded by roles determined from the req which are verified against the Users collection in middleware prior to the API Mount.

 GLHF :)